tannerbohn/tannerbohn.github.io/linksaver.markdown

 **Url:** [https://www.newscientist.com/article/dn28467-alzheimers-drug-found-to-cause-harm-to-mouse-brain-cells/](https://www.newscientist.com/article/dn28467-alzheimers-drug-found-to-cause-harm-to-mouse-brain-cells/)

-- But in mice with a version of Alzheimers, antibodies that work the same way seem to make brain cells hyperactive and then eventually stop functioning
+- But in mice with a version of Alzheimer’s, antibodies that work the same way seem to make brain cells hyperactive and then eventually stop functioning

 - Antibodies are currently undergoing trials in humans, as they have been found to break down the sticky plaques that build up in the brain